USCbiostats/PM566/website/content/assignment/10-lab.md

 ## Exercise 7.1

-Modify the above query to do those calculations for each `customer_id`
+Modify the above query to do those calculations for each `customer_id`.

 ```sql